vert-x3/vertx-grpc/README.md

 ## Plugin installation

-To use Reactor-gRPC with the protobuf-maven-plugin, add a [custom protoc plugin configuration section](https://www.xolstice.org/protobuf-maven-plugin/examples/protoc-plugin.html).
+To use vertx-grpc-protoc-plugin with the protobuf-maven-plugin, add a [custom protoc plugin configuration section](https://www.xolstice.org/protobuf-maven-plugin/examples/protoc-plugin.html).

 ```
 <protocPlugins>